evalopezf/FruitDBase/README.md

-# FruitDBase: Genomic and Transcriptomic Data Platform for *Prunus* Species
+# FruitDBase: Genomic and Transcriptomic Data Repository for *Prunus* Species

-A web-based thematic repository for *Prunus* species that enables visualization and download of genomic and transcriptomic data, with a focus on *Prunus dulcis*, *Prunus persica*, *Prunus armeniaca*, and *Prunus domestica*.
+A web-based thematic repository for *Prunus* species that enables visualization and download of transcriptomic and genomic data, of *Prunus dulcis*, *Prunus persica*, *Prunus armeniaca*, and *Prunus domestica*.

 ![Home view](images/home.png)